Fly me to the moon? Is this a wise use of tax payer funds?

 And of course this may just be big talk to entice voters in Florida.
 It will be interesting to watch this play out.

 Despite what you may think of Newt Gingrich; what do you think of a moon base?
 Good or bad idea?Let's face it the world won't be habitable forever.
-Either global warming or nuclear will get all of us. ...
+Either global warming or nuclear will get all of us.
+Sure it would be expensive, but think of all the benefits: ...

 Should the bombing of the moon be open for public debate before any further NASA bombing commences?NASA are searching for water...But using powerful bombs to do it.
 Who knows what damage could be done!